Questfall/docs/users/Items.md

 By wearing, consuming and learning the in-game items give bonuses to the character and game play.

+Items can give various benefits like bonuses to mining power, character attributes, mana, stamina or spell slots.

 Items can be acquired from **loot boxes** and **marketplace.**